 - 1. By providing some form of demand-responsive specialized transportation service which is accessible to wheelchairbound and semiambulatory persons. - 2.
-By providing fixed route bus service which is accessible to wheelchairbound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
+By providing fixed route bus service which is accessible to wheelchair-bound and semiambulatory persons over the regular routes operated by the recipient on either a regularly scheduled or on-call basis.
 This would be accomplished through equipping buses used in fixed route transit service with wheelchair lifts, ramps, or other accessibility features.
 The number of buses required to be equipped with such accessibility features would be the number which is sufficient to allow the recipient to provide a level of accessible bus service which meets the minimum service criteria for accessible bus service specified in the final rule. - 3.
 By providing a mix of both accessible specialized transportation and accessible bus services.

-Whichever service is ultimately selected by the recipient, it must meet certain minimum service criteria specified in the rule for each service option.
-In this respect, the service provided by the recipient must be available to all persons who, by the nature of their handicap, are physically unable to use the recipient's regular bus service for the general public.
+The service ultimately selected by the recipient must meet certain minimum service criteria specified in the final rule.
+The service provided must be available to all persons who, by the nature of their handicap, are physically unable to use the recipient's regular bus service for the general public.
 The service must also serve the same geographic area as the recipient's service for the general public at the same times and at comparable fares.
 There cannot be restrictions or priorities based on trip purpose; and the response time for service once a request has been made must be reasonable.
 The specific minimum service criteria for each service option are listed in Table 3.